hfierle/markdown-portfolio/_includes/05-emphasis.md

-Write out some of your awesome attributes, and use emphasis (like bold or italics) to identify keywords, programming languages, or skills.
+Here are some of my awesome attributes:
+I am **intelligent** and **loving.**
+I have managed a *research project for the city of Pittsburgh* and I am going to do an amazing job on my *Capstone research project.*